fallen-icarus/cardano-options/README.md

 ### The Writer's Address

-Writer each create a unique "options" address - this is where all contract purchases take place *and* where all collateral is kept until the contract is either executed or expired.
+Writers each create a unique "options" address - this is where all contract purchases take place *and* where all locked assets are kept until the contract is either executed or expired.
 As is common in *distributed dApps*, all such options addresses use the same validator script for the payment credential, and a unique, user-defined staking key or script for the staking credential.
 Owner-related actions are delegated to the staking credential *by* the validator script, so the user maintains full control of all assets at the address.